DERGMs: Degeneracy-restricted exponential random graph models: Estimation and fitting DERGMs on real world data

 The Sampson network has $n=18$ nodes and $m=41$ edges, with an observed degeneracy $k=3$.
 The Faux Mesa High network has $205$ nodes and $203$ edges, and an observed degeneracy of $3$.
 The ecoli network has $n=423$ nodes, $m=519$ edges with a degeneracy $k=3$.
 Note that all the networks have a low observed degeneracy.
 In particular, the ecoli and the faux mesa high networks are very sparse since the degeneracy is very small in comparison to the number of nodes.

-While fitting the edge-triangle ERGM to these networks, the MCMC-MLE combined with the step length procedure failed to converge due to model degeneracy.
+While fitting the edge-triangle ERGM to these networks, the MCMC-MLE combined with the step length procedure failed to converge due to model degeneracy; for a detailed study of this model's degeneracy, see \cite{RinaldoFienbergZhu09}.
 Specifically, the Markov chain started sampling networks whose number of edges and triangles are very far from the observed network, indicating model degeneracy.
 On the other hand, there were no such issues when fitting the edge-triangle DERGM and the MCMC-MLE combined with the step length procedure converged.
 The estimated parameter for the edge-triangle DERGMs for these networks are given in Table \ref{table:dergmfits}.
+There are two sources of standard error here, one from the MCMC estimation and another corresponding to the MCMCMLE.
+The MCMCMLE standard errors are calculated by using an MCMC estimate of the inverse of the estimated fisher information matrix, as described in \cite{HunterandHandcock}.